eformsignen/eformsignen.github.io/help/chapter3.rst

          1. Add files by clicking the **Add file** button.
          2. Go to the **Workflow** page (the **Add recipients page** in **New from my file**) and select a recipient step.
          3. On the right, check the **Hide files or sheets** option.
-         4. Select either Required or Hide for each file/
+         4. Select either Required or Hide for each file.

             **- Required:** Makes this file visible to the recipient of the workflow step.

             **- Hide:** Hides this file from the recipient of the workflow step.

          .. figure:: resources/en-hide-files.png